Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 In the future, this technique could be improved by using GPU tessellation, once the Godot rendering engine supports it.

+!!! note
-Note: due to limitations of the Godot renderer's scripting API, LOD only works around one main camera, so it's not possible to have two cameras with split-screen for example.
+    Due to limitations of the Godot renderer's scripting API, LOD only works around one main camera, so it's not possible to have two cameras with split-screen for example.
 Also, in the editor, LOD only works while the `HTerrain` node is selected, because it's the only time the EditorPlugin is able to obtain camera information (but it should work regardless when you launch the game).

 Custom shaders
 -----------------

 This plugin comes with default shaders, but you are allowed to modify them and change things to match your needs.
 The plugin does not expose materials directly because it needs to set built-in parameters that are always necessary, and some of them cannot be properly saved as material properties, if at all.
-It's a bit like Godot shaders being themselves sub-sets of GLSL compiled internally, but here we had to use the same shading language.
-In addition, the plugin might possibly need to use multiple material instances in the future instead of just one, for LOD purposes.

 ### Ground shaders